 Malachi 1:6 – “A son honors his father, and a servant his master.
 If I am a father, where is the honor due me?
 If I am a master, where is the respect due me?” says the LORD Almighty.
 (NIV 1984)

-how many times I “despise” God by “lighting useless fires on HIs altar?”
+how many times I “despise” God by “lighting useless fires on His altar?”
 Like Cain, do I merely bring “some” of the fruits of my labor to Him, when I should have been like Abel who brought “fat portions or the firstborn?”
 All I have is from God, why should I withhold anything?

 How often do I “weary” God by “suiting” my own desires, by listening to only what “my itching ears want to hear?”
-Do I not “put up with sound doctrine” if I water down the Word, or rationalize our actions to be good when they are actually evil?
+Do I not “put up with sound doctrine” if I water down the Word, or rationalize my actions to be good when they are actually evil?
 Do I abuse God’s grace to excuse evil thoughts and deeds in the name of spiritual freedom?

 I wonder if I have ever given out of my poverty?
 Or even if I have given out of my wealth until it hurt?
 Would I ever be so selfless to “put in all I had to live on?”